AdobeDocs/experience-platform.en/help/sources/tutorials/api/create/databases/ats.md

 ---
 keywords: Experience Platform;home;popular topics
 solution: Experience Platform
-title: Create a Azure Table Storage connector using the Flow Service API
+title: Create an Azure Table Storage connector using the Flow Service API
 topic: overview
 ---

-# Create a Azure Table Storage connector using the Flow Service API
+# Create an Azure Table Storage connector using the Flow Service API

 Flow Service is used to collect and centralize customer data from various disparate sources within Adobe Experience Platform.
 The service provides a user interface and RESTful API from which all supported sources are connectable.